Sally gets an invitation to a school reunion

 “I need a drink.”
 She muttered, desperately seeking the makeshift bar in the corner.
 As she sipped the warm cask wine, she cast her eye over the crowd, thinking at least she’d aged better than some.

 “You married Sal?”
+A voice she recognised, said.
 Brian Jones sidled up to her.
 Sally once had the biggest crush on him in year ten.
 He stood a little too close for comfort.

 “Yes Brian, how about you?”